benjaminlq/Kaggle-Speech-Recognition-Challenge/README.md

 |LSTM (CTCLoss)|To be updated|To be updated|

 ## To do List
-1. Update Multi-Class micro-average accuracy instead of macro-average accuracy
+1. Update Multi-Class macro F1-Score instead of micro-average accuracy (Done!!!)
-2. Kaggle inference: Only 12 classes (Convert some claasses to Unknown)
+2. Kaggle inference: Only 12 classes (Convert some classes to Unknown)
 3. MODELS

    **Training Using CTCLoss**